Sit less, move more

 All this sitting isn't doing our health any good.
-Research has uncovered that excessive sitting is a risk factor in four of the leading causes of death in the U.S.: heart disease, stroke, diabetes and cancer.
-These risks can be reduced significantly if we just get up and move.
+Research suggests that excessive inactivity can be a risk factor for heart disease, stroke, diabetes and cancer.
+These risks can be reduced significantly if we get up and move.

-That movement can be anything: sweeping the kitchen floor, taking the stairs, parking at the far side of the lot, putting on some rockin' tunes and dancing in the living room, or just plain standing.
-Yes, standing.
-One hour of standing in your day increases blood flow and metabolism, burns more calories and improves focus and energy.
+Adding activity can be easy and fun.
+Movement can be anything — sweeping the kitchen floor, taking the stairs, parking on the far side of the lot and walking, putting on some tunes and dancing in the living room, or just plain standing.
+Yes, even standing.
+One hour of standing in your day can increase blood flow and metabolism and improves focus and energy.

-As Dr. James Levine, a Mayo Clinic endocrinologist and researcher who has studied the benefits of movement, says, "Don't sit when you can stand; don't stand when you can move."
+As Dr. James Levine, a former Mayo Clinic endocrinologist and researcher who has studied the benefits of movement says, "Don't sit when you can stand, and don't stand when you can move."

-Every little bit helps and everything counts!
-That includes household chores and yardwork.
-Instead of looking at them as one more thing to do, consider them as an opportunity to move.
+Every little bit helps and everything counts.
+That includes household chores and yard work.
+Instead of looking at these tasks as one more thing to do, consider them an opportunity to move.